 The change in interest income (expense), net was primarily due to convertible promissory notes issued to our co-founders and certain other related parties, aggregating \$2.0 million in principal value (see below).
-During the year ended December 31, 2019 interest expense recognized for these notes was \$0.1 million and was partially offset by interest income on our cash and cash equivalents.
+During the year ended December 31, 2019, interest expense recognized on these notes was \$0.1 million and was partially offset by interest income from our bank deposits and money market fund investments.
+These convertible promissory notes were all converted in December 2019 and we therefore had no interest expense for the year ended December 31, 2020.